JLBrigham/CV/README.md

 #### What I'm currently working on

 I'm teaching myself React with the aim of building myself a portfolio website.
-I recently completed a React tutorial to build this [task tracker](https://github.com/JLBrigham/react-task-tracker) and plan to now look into testing React with Jest and Enzyme.
+I recently completed a React tutorial to build this [task tracker](https://github.com/JLBrigham/react-task-tracker) and am now leanrning how to test React with Jest and Enzyme.

 ## Skills